dendisuhubdy/bcnn/README.md

         Booktitle = {International Conference on Computer Vision (ICCV)}, Year = {2015}
     }

+    @inproceedings{lin2017impbcnn,
+	Author = {Tsung-Yu Lin, and Subhransu Maji}, Booktitle = {British Machine Vision Conference (BMVC)}, Title = {Improved Bilinear Pooling with CNNs},
+	Year = {2017}}

 The code is tested on Ubuntu 14.04 using NVIDIA  Titan X GPU and MATLAB R2014b.
-Recently, we have upgraded the code to support **dag** implementation.
-Meanwhile, the implementation of bilinear pooling layers and our customized layers are wrapped into a separate [bcnn-package](https://bitbucket.org/tsungyu/bcnn-package).
+The recent release on 12/15/17 includes the implementation of our BMVC paper using matrix normalization.
+The implementation of bilinear pooling layers and matirx normalization layers are wrapped into a separate [bcnn-package](https://bitbucket.org/tsungyu/bcnn-package).

 Link to the [project page](http://vis-www.cs.umass.edu/bcnn).